toddfoster/lff2json/README.md

 # Process:
 - x Find page separators: pdf has 584pp.: "\f"
 - x Parse index to LFF2018 for authoritative date & name of each feast (Pp 7--18)
-- Verify index against pdf
+- x Verify index against pdf
-- How to choose slugs?
-Halfway manual?
-	- Find main page for each feast
+- x Find main page for each feast
-	- preceding page is bio
+- x preceding page is bio
-	- page with name at top has two collects, scriptures, preface
+- x page with name at top has two collects, scriptures, preface
+- x ad hoc cope with inconsistencies in text
+- Provide slugs for easy reference?
+- Proofread, especially looking for long lines that end paragraphs